2 17 1 5

 Even though there are a lot of organizations that use their domain on a global level, numerous companies are geared towards local success.

-Similarly to global enterprises, these small local entrepreneurs have to optimize their website in order to be visible in Google.
+Similarly to global enterprises, these small local entrepreneurs have to optimize their site in order to be visible in Google.

 Some may say that this is unfair due to the fact that a small company has to invest same resources as big companies just to make profit locally, but this is the nature of the beast.